 The current structure of fuel prices makes Autogas highly competitive in Spain.
-Based on average 2018 prices, Autogas breaks even against gasoline at just 36 000 km for converted vehicle (based on an average cost of around €1 250) and 43 000 km for an OEM vehicle (based on an average price premium of €1 500) (Figure B20.2).
+Based on average 2019 prices, Autogas breaks even against gasoline at just 38 000 km for converted vehicle (based on an average cost of around €1 250) and 46 000 km for an OEM vehicle (based on an average price premium of €1 500) (Figure B20.2).
+These distances do not take account of any vehicle grants that may be available.
 Diesel breaks even against gasoline at almost 90 000 km, but is never competitive with Autogas because of higher fuel costs and a higher vehicle price (around €1 000 more than an OEM Autogas car on average).